vinpap/PyFM/README.md

 # PyFM

-:construction:WORK IN PROGRESS:construction:

-PyFM is a simple FM radio player coded in Python.
+PyFM is a (very) simple FM radio player coded in Python.

 ## Requirements
 - Linux